DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-29-parking-madness-in-old-east-dallas.md

 ![Facade rendering for 3302 Swiss Circle](https://ucarecdn.com/2319e9be-ea1a-4ce7-bae4-23fc8442ef19/ "Facade rendering for 3302 Swiss Circle")

 There are 8 off-street parking spaces attached to the historic building.
-Reviving the Hartgraves Cafe would require 46 off-street parking spaces.
-It's prohibitively expensive to build a parking lot twice the area of the cafe itself, so Beakley paid a consultant $50,000 to reconfigure the space and game the parking code so he can open shop without adding parking.
+Reviving as a cafe would require 46 off-street parking spaces.
+It's prohibitively expensive to build a parking lot twice the area of the building itself, so Beakley paid a consultant $50,000 to reconfigure the space and game the parking code so he can open shop without adding parking.

 > “Ultimately, we decided to sign our lease without being sure we could meet the parking minimum requirements," says Beakley.
 >